Ezra Palmer Gould: Early life, family, and education

-Ezra Palmer Gould was born in Boston, Massachusetts, on February 27, 1841, to S.L.
-Gould and Frances Ann Shelton Gould.
+Ezra Palmer Gould was born in Boston, Massachusetts, on February 27, 1841, to S. L. Gould and Frances Ann Shelton Gould.

 He attended Harvard University, graduating in 1861, and was a member of Phi Beta Kappa.
 He was married September 1, 1868, to Jenny M. Stone, and had two children, Herbert Shelton and Edith Parker.

 Military service

 Shortly after his graduation, he enlisted as a private in the 24th Regiment Massachusetts Volunteer Infantry, and was soon promoted to the rank of corporal.
 His regiment participated in the Battle of New Bern, and was stationed near that community for nine months.
 During this time, he received news of his brother's death at Antietam.
-He was then commissioned as second lieutenant of the 55th Massachusetts Volunteers on Oct.
-15, 1863, and subsequently commissioned as a captain with the 59th Massachusetts Volunteers.
+He was then commissioned as second lieutenant of the 55th Massachusetts Volunteers on October 15, 1863, and subsequently commissioned as a captain with the 59th Massachusetts Volunteers.
 While commanding the 55th Massachusetts during the Battle of the Wilderness, he was wounded in the left arm and hand, and ultimately lost the little finger on that hand.

-Seminary Education and Work
+Seminary education and work

 Upon leaving his military service in 1865, he entered Newton Theological Institution, a Baptist seminary, graduating three years later, and immediately becoming professor of New Testament Literature and Interpretation, a position which he held until 1882.
+That year, he was "unseated" from his faculty position as his "theological views had become unsatisfactory."
+His dismissal was considered "a theological sensation in 1883."

-In 1889, he assumed a similar position at the Protestant Episcopal Divinity School in Philadelphia, which he held for nine years, and was ordained into the Episcopal priesthood on Feb.
-18, 1891.
+In 1889, he assumed a similar position at the Protestant Episcopal Divinity School in Philadelphia, which he held for nine years, and was ordained into the Episcopal priesthood on February 18, 1891.

+He died in White Lake, Sullivan County, New York, on August 22, 1900, and was buried at Mount Auburn Cemetery in Cambridge.